 Red Clay is an art space and organic farm overlooking the Bay of Fundy.
 The facility hosts collaborative residencies from July to September and self-directed residencies throughout the year.
 Located in rural Nova Scotia, far enough from the urban buzz to allow artists to feel a connection, even if momentarily, with the land, the forest and the coast, it is for artists who seek a quite space to work.

-2019 Red Clay collaborative residencies include:
+2019 Red Clay micro-residencies include:

 Raising Big Questions (July 28-Aug3) with Andrew Maize, mentor.
 Andrew was a resident artist and past coordinator for the White Rabbit residency for 4 years.